Triple M Melbourne: Sports coverage

-Simon suggested that Triple M broadcast footy on weekends.
+Simon suggested that Triple M broadcast football on weekends.
 Triple M's board initially resisted, but Simon was persistent.
 3MMM finally won broadcast approval in 1997, and has since become the top-rating AFL broadcaster.

 Triple M began using the slogan "Rock, Sport and Comedy" on the back of the gaining of the football rights, until early 2000.

 In October 2006, Triple M was granted AFL broadcast rights for a further 3 years.

 Transmission

 3MMM transmits from the ATV transmission tower on top of Mount Dandenong.
 It is an NEC FBN-11K10E FM transmitter with a base power of 6 kW.

 Digital radio

 Triple M is simulcast on digital radio in Melbourne.

 Triple M launched High Voltage Radio, a "pop up" Digital Radio station that exclusively plays AC/DC for the duration of the band's 2010 tour of Australia.
 High Voltage ceased transmission on 15 March 2010.